shaima96/FoodDoseRepo/README.md

  - As a user I select food.
  - As a user I can see all the restaurants that offer the selected food  and      I can choose one of them.
  - As a user I can see the whole details about the selected restaurant.
- - As a user I can put the food in my favorite list.
- - As a user I can put the restaurant  in my favorite list.
- - As a user I can add rate with feedback.
- - As a user I can see other feedback.

 # Technology